-The Biology Department exists to provide our majors a thorough and relevant foundation of knowledge in the biological sciences, and to support the liberal arts and professional programs of the University of Mary.
-It offers academic programs in a Benedictine environment that prepare students to function as life-long learners and servant leaders in their chosen careers in the sciences.
+The Biology Program exists to provide our students a thorough and relevant foundation of knowledge in the biological sciences, and to support the liberal arts and professional programs of the University of Mary.
+These programs thrive in a Benedictine environment that prepare students to function as life-long learners and servant leaders in their chosen careers in the sciences.